s21-SQL/s21_SQLB04/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please register a new pizza with the name "greek pizza" (use id = 19) with the price of 800 rubles in the restaurant "Dominos" (pizzeria_id = 2).
+Add a new pizza named "Greek pizza" (id = 19) priced at 800 rubles to the "Dominos" restaurant (pizzeria_id = 2).
-**Warning**: this exercise is likely to cause the modification of data in the wrong way.
-Actually, you can restore the original database model with data from the [link](materials/model.sql).
+**Important notes**: this exercise may modify data.
+You can restore the original database schema from the Materials folder.

-## Chapter XII
 ## Exercise 08 — Let’s cook a new type of pizza with more dynamics